If you haven’t already heard the terms ‘Peppol’ and ‘eInvoicing’, you’ll be hearing a lot more about them in coming months.

 Being able to exchange invoice information between accounting systems offers a range of benefits to both purchasers and suppliers.
 These include:

-faster and more efficient payments
+Faster and more efficient payments

 100% accuracy

-greater security
+Greater security

-less paper
+Less paper

-more reliable and timely data
+More reliable and timely data

-removes late payment penalties
+Removes late payment penalties

 The Australian Government also expects that there will be downstream benefits from introducing Peppol, including greater productivity in the economy and increased tax transparency and compliance as well as the ability for businesses of all different sizes to get paid quickly.

-It’s important to understand that you can’t register for an ID at Peppol directly.
+It's important to know that you can't directly sign up for an ID with Peppol.
+Instead, you need to register through a Peppol access point.